h3imdall/ftp-remote-edit/README.md

 - Feature request: "Copy local folder/file into remote server" (issue-138)
 - Feature request: Grouping servers (issue-72)
-- Enhancement: Fix styles for Atom material UI theme (issue-261) [more...](https://github.com/h3imdall/ftp-remote-edit/blob/master/CHANGELOG.md)
+- Enhancement: Fix styles for Atom material UI theme (issue-261)
+- Enhancement: Extends the URI handler so that you can use HTML entities in the credentials.
+(PR-265)
+- Enhancement: Add option to permanently store the temp. server added by the URI handler in the config.
+(PR-266)
+- Enhancement: Mark temp. server added by the URI handler with a different color [more...](https://github.com/h3imdall/ftp-remote-edit/blob/master/CHANGELOG.md)

 ## Getting started